 Codes of practice

-A commercial practice is misleading if:
+A sales practice is misleading if:

 - The trader does not comply with that code of practice